About Auto-Renewable Subscriptions

 For example, when a user cancels their subscription, you may consider tailored messaging such as email or in-app messaging that communicates the value of your offering and encourages them to resubscribe before the end of the current subscription period.

 When subscribers are notified about an upcoming price increase, you can keep track of a user’s consent status before the change takes effect.
 If they haven’t agreed to the increase, you may consider promoting a different service level or content offering before the subscription ends.

 When billing issues arise — for example, an expired credit card — you can know exactly when to reinstate service once the issue is resolved.
 Alternatively, you may choose to continue providing service while the App Store tries to renew the subscription.

 Using Sales and Trends in App Store Connect, you can gain a quick understanding of how your subscriptions are performing by territory, duration, and subscription type.

 On the subscription summary page, you can see which subscription events — such as renewals, conversions, and cancellations — have been the most frequent over the last 30 days.
 If you offer multiple introductory pricing types — for example, a free trial and a pay upfront offer — you can assess the effectiveness of each offer by seeing which has the higher conversion rate.
 And you can assess how many subscribers are generating higher revenue proceeds following a year of paid service.

 On the subscription retention page, you can compare retention rates of cohorts across different territories and durations to see which cohorts retain the highest percentage of users.
 For example, looking at the data for all subscriptions that started in a certain month, you can see how many are still active after one renewal period, six renewal periods, and so on.

 Offering Subscriptions to Multiple Apps

-You can offer auto-renewable subscriptions to access multiple apps in your portfolio.
-Each app must be approved to use auto-renewable in-app purchases and must be published under the same developer name on the App Store.
+You can offer auto-renewable subscriptions to access multiple apps that you offer on the App Store or Mac App Store.
+Each app must be approved to use auto-renewable in-app purchases and must be published under your developer account.